 It is undeniable that VPN services are gaining popularity in the world, and certainly that is true in Malaysia too.
 With the rise of cyber attacks, phishing and scamming cases, the need for VPNs is bigger now than ever before.

-This is a brief review of a list of VPN services that allows you to bypass the various restrictions in Malaysia efficiently and with fewer complications.
+Below is a list of some of the best VPN services that allow you to bypass the various restrictions in Malaysia efficiently and with fewer complications.

-NordVPN is based in Panama and has more than 5,000 servers in 59 countries.
-It’s a popular options among expats in Malaysia since it’s secure, fast, affordable, and able to access region-locked content.
+NordVPN is based in Panama and has more than 5,800 servers in 60 countries.
+It’s a popular option among expats in Malaysia since it’s secure, fast, affordable, and able to access region-locked content.

 With a dedicated IP, NordVPN can support very fast internet browsing, streaming, and download speeds.
 The price of their service is reasonable for their provision of a strict no-logging policy combined with advanced encryption technology.